svn2233/Using_R_Google_Data_Analytics_Capstone_Project/README.md

 # Google Capstone Project Using R

 ## Introduction

-This case study is apart of the Google Data Analytics Professional certification.
-The case study is on Cyclist, which is a bikeshare company that details customers trips over a 12 month period (Oct 21-Sep22).
-The data is made available by Motivate International Inc under this license https://ride.divvybikes.com/data-license-agreement .
-I will follow the 6 steps of data analysis that I learned in this certification.
-They are Ask, Prepare, Process, Analyze , Share and Act.
-(A.P.P.A.S.A).
+This case study is a part of the Google Data Analytics Professional certification.
+It focuses on Cyclist, a bikeshare company that records customer trips over a 12-month period (October 21 to September 22).
+The data is made available by Motivate International Inc under this license: https://ride.divvybikes.com/data-license-agreement.
+To conduct the analysis, I will follow the six steps of data analysis learned in this certification, which are: Ask, Prepare, Process, Analyze, Share, and Act (A.P.P.A.S.A).

-Scenario
+## Scenario

-I’m a data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
-The company wants to maximize the total of annual members.
-In order to do this we need to understand how casual riders and annual members use the service differently.
+I am a data analyst working in the marketing analyst team at Cyclistic, a bike-share company based in Chicago.
+The company's objective is to maximize the number of annual members.
+To achieve this goal, we need to gain a comprehensive understanding of how casual riders and annual members utilize the bike-sharing service differently.
+By analyzing their usage patterns and behaviors, we can identify potential strategies to encourage more customers to become annual members and thereby boost overall membership.

-## Dataset Range
-I have chosen 12 datasets for this project from October 2021 to September 2022.
-Each dataset shows the details of every ride of the customers of Cyclists.

-## Objective
-The objective is to analysis how annual members and non-annual members use the service differently.
-From the analysis and visualization come up with a marketing strategy on how to maximize annual memberships.

-## Stakeholders
-1. Lily Moreno- Director Of Marketing
-2. Cyclistic Executive Team

-## Why I chose to use R
-R will be used as the tool that will be used for Cleaning, Documentation and Preparation of data for analysis.
-As R is more efficient than other methods as it would be more time consuming.
-Furthermore, with R I will be able to not only analysis the data but visualize and do data wrangling as well.

 [direct link to project](https://github.com/svn2233/Google-Capstone-R/blob/33f16c33b864c49017a00e6353542637188f90fe/Google_%20Capstone_%20Project_R.md)